TheGeekFiles/Install-Webserver/README.md

 # Install-Webserver
 This is the lazy way to install a web server on Linux.
 This is a simple .sh script that will download everything for you and setup the web server.
+Simply run the script and it will ask for sudo permission.